FarhanAmin068/n8n-demo-pr/README.md

 # n8n-demo-pr

-We will see the automated full request here
+We will see the automated pull request here